Asthma - quick-relief drugs

 Asthma - quick-relief drugs - short-acting beta-agonists; Asthma - quick-relief drugs - bronchodilators; Asthma - quick-relief drugs - oral steroids; Asthma - rescue drugs; Bronchial asthma - quick relief; Reactive airway disease - quick relief; Exercise-induced asthma - quick relief

 Short-acting beta-agonists are the most common quick-relief drugs for treating asthma attacks and are considered to be bronchodilators.

 They can be used just before exercising to help prevent asthma symptoms caused by exercise.
 They work by relaxing the muscles of your airways, and this lets you breathe better during an attack.

-Tell your doctor if you are using quick-relief medicines twice a week or more to control your asthma symptoms.
-Your asthma may not be under control, and your doctor may need to change your dose of daily control drugs.
+Tell your provider if you are using quick-relief medicines twice a week or more to control your asthma symptoms.
+Your asthma may not be under control, and your provider may need to change your dose of daily control drugs.